 2. It deals with reproductive issues (you know, s_x), which angers the fundamentalist faction.

 3. It receives government funding that might go toward more deserving businesses like Halliburton or the next Enron, which angers the Ayn Rand/ Adam Smith/ Scrooge McDuck faction.
 You might hear the claim that this money “frees up” other funds, which then can be used for abortion, so it’s the same as funding abortion.
-This is utterly untrue.
+This is utterly untrue, and reflects a total lack of understanding about how funds are allocated.

 But one gets the distinct impression that many of them don’t really need an excuse.
 They have a vicious vendetta against Planned Parenthood because… well, just because, so that’s that.
 And they’re none too particular about how honest their attacks are.
 The smears have even included the straight-faced allegations that clinics actively promote abortions because they’re profitable, and that Planned Parenthood was founded as a eugenicist movement with the intent of extinguishing minority populations (probably by a race of alien lizards).